IBM/blockchainbean/README.md

 Hyperledger Composer, deploy it onto the IBM Blockchain Starter Plan using a dev-ops toolchain.
 Our deployed app was simply a Swagger UI, with endpoints that perform CRUD (Create-read-update-delete) on a blockchain.

-## Step 10: Create participants, and submit fair-trade supply data to the blockchain
+## Step 9: Submit fair trade supply data
 Now that we have learned how to use our composer-rest-server with the IBM Blockchain Starter Plan, let's get into the smart contracts that we have written.
 Let's look at our model file first, since that will show us the data schema for our blockchain.
 You can find the model file at https://github.com/IBM/blockchainbean/blob/master/contracts/coffeeTrackr/models/model.cto.